Updated: July 5th 2017 (07/05/2017)

 Some research shows at exactly the same intensity females can burn and utilize fat more efficiently than men.
-This is of course a good thing and it may suggest females can do better on a lower-carb, higher fat diet (if you enjoy, that is).
+This is of course a good thing and it may suggest females can do better on a lower-carb, higher fat diet (if you enjoy it, that is).

-I must point out that performing weight training and having more muscle mass or testosterone does not necessarily mean that women will become will become ‘bulky’ either.
+I must point out that performing weight training and having more muscle mass or testosterone does not necessarily mean that women will become ‘bulky’ either.

 Instead, it is more likely that they will burn more calories during the day, have greater strength and better body composition (meaning they are both lean and toned!).

 Just take a look at the physiques some of my female clients achieve, weight training 5 – 6 times a week with my tailored Metabolic Resistance Workouts (Watch the 2 minute video below to see some of the amazing results):